 One of the most basic units of batch processing, that defines repeatability calling a portion of code until it is finished, and while there is no error.
 Typically a batch process would be repeatable as long as there is input.

 Simplifies the execution of operations with retry semantics most frequently associated with handling transactional output exceptions.
 Retry is slightly different from repeat, rather than continually calling a block of code, retry is stateful, and continually calls the same block of code with the same input, until it either succeeds, or some type of retry limit has been exceeded.
-It is only generally useful if the operation is non-deterministic meaning that a retry on a subsequent invocation might succeed because something in the environment has improved.
+It is only generally useful if a subsequent invocation of the operation might succeed because something in the environment has improved.

 Recover operations handle an exception in such a way that a repeat process is able to continue.

 Skip is a recovery strategy often used on file input sources as the strategy for ignoring bad input records that failed validation.